kpatel5797/Payroll/README.md

 Some details included in a Payroll system data of an employee are as under:

 - Salary Payout details:
-   Dearness Allowance (DA)
+   Dearness Allowance (DA),
-   House Rent Allowance (HRA)
+   House Rent Allowance (HRA),
-   Leave Travel Assistance (LTA)
+   Leave Travel Assistance (LTA),
-   Provident Fund (PF)
+   Provident Fund (PF),
-   Income Tax
+   Income Tax,
-   Gross Salary
+   Gross Salary,
    Net Salary, etc.

 - Service Records:
-   Number of leaves taken
+   Number of leaves taken,
-   Number of leaves left
+   Number of leaves left,
    Number of years left for retirement, etc.

 - Bonus Payout: based on his/her duration of employment and Performance Scale